my-LinkedIn/funmath226/README.md

 ## Problem statement

-Revisiting Pythagorean triple but using **List comprehension** or to be more precise emulation of the construct using Macro with Rust.
+Revisiting Pythagorean triple but using **List comprehension** or to be more precise _emulation_ of the construct by means of Macro with Rust language.

 ```text
 Fun Math #226